supabase/supabase/README.md

 - [x] Public Beta: Stable enough for most non-enterprise use-cases
 - [ ] Public: Production-ready

-We are currently in Public Alpha.
+We are currently in Public Beta.
 Watch "releases" of this repo to get notified of major updates.